Potštát: Geography

 Potštát is located about 25 km northeast of Přerov and 27 km east of Olomouc.
-It lies in the Nízký Jeseník mountain range.
+It lies in the Nízký Jeseník range.
 The highest point is at 614 m above sea level.

 History

-The first written mention of Potštát is in a deed from 1318–1322, where it is already referred to as a town.
+The first written mention of Potštát is in a deed from a period between 1318 and 1322, where it is already referred to as a town.
 In the second half of the 14th century, Potštát was acquired by the Kunštát and Poděbrady family.
 The town obtained the brewing privilege by Boček II of Poděbrady in 1388.
 The town flourished and crafts developed.
 In 1408, Tas of Prusinovice bought Potštát.
 During the rule of the Prusinovice family, the town further developed.

 For participating in the Bohemian Revolt, their properties were confiscated and Potštát was donated to illegitimate daughter of Rudolf II, Karolina d'Austria.
 During the Thirty Years' War in 1642–1645, the town was looted and damaged five times by various armies.
 In the 1660s, Potštát was bought by the Walderode family, who restored the town in the Baroque spirit and gave the square its present appearance.
 The town's economy relied on crafts, especially cloth making, weaving and shoemaking.

 Potšát was affected by the Seven Years' War and by the Napoleonic Wars, during which many young people left.
 The town was also seriously damaged by fires in 1787 and 1813, which destroyed most of the buildings and the local castle.
 In 1814, Potštát became a property of the Desfours-Walderode family and recovered.

-From 1938 to 1945 it was one of the municipalities in Sudetenland.
+From 1938 to 1945, Potštát was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.